Main navigation | Main content

 UNITE will send a UNITE Student Handbook to your mailing address.
 This handbook covers the policy and guideline materials you need to be familiar with as a UNITE student.
-This UNITE Student Handbook ( .pdf, 218k) is also available as a downloadable .pdf file from this web site.
+The 2014 UNITE Student Guide ( .pdf format, 224k, MS Word document, 175k) is also available as a downloadable .pdf file from this web site.

 Work with the UNITE Administrative office to approve your exam proctor before the first scheduled exam and familiarize yourself with homework, exam and quiz procedures and download the UNITE Homework Coversheet and UNITE Proctor form on our Homework, Examinations and Quizzes web page.